stephenjkaplan/stephenjkaplan.github.io/_posts/2020-10-06-snow-grooming-object-detection.md

 Demo-ing this model on video footage required the auxiliary task of drawing predicted boundary boxes and labels on each frame.
 The choice to perform this task was a bit more obvious - [OpenCV](https://opencv.org/){:target="_blank"}.
 OpenCV is one of the most popular libraries in the computer vision community.
-In addition to containing libraries for image augmentation, it also has its own machine learning modeling libraries, and more.
+In addition to containing libraries for image augmentation, it also has its own machine learning modeling libraries.
 I used the Python implementation of OpenCV, [opencv-python](https://pypi.org/project/opencv-python/){:target="_blank"} to carry out the boundary box drawing task.